DishenMakwana/course/README.md

 # course
-This repo is for Introduction to git and github course Assignment
+This repo is for the Introduction to Git and GitHub course Assignment.

 I am editing the README file.
 Adding some more details about the project description.